juanmf/Entities2Puml/README.md

 Process script Output
 =====================
-You will need a JRE
+You will need a JRE, you can donwload it at https://java.com/en/download/
 ```
 prompt $ java -jar /<path-to-downloaded plantuml jar>/plantuml.jar
 ```